 - Applicant shall use the grant to complete undergraduate degree requirements from the Division II institution where the applicant last competed.

-The application for the 2015-16 awards is now available here.
-The submission deadline is April 6, 2015.
+The application for the 2016-17 awards can now be accessed HERE.
+The deadline for applications is April 5, 2016.

 The following links will provide you more information regarding this program.